 Why do people still celebrate July 24 in Utah?

-Stalwart believers sometimes treat July 24 as a religious holiday having tracked their lineage back across the mountains and plains to where their ancestors were persecuted fiercely for their religious beliefs.
+Stalwart believers sometimes treat July 24 as a religious holiday.
+Many Utahns have tracked their lineage back across the mountains and plains to where their ancestors were persecuted fiercely for their religious beliefs.
 Their love of family history and genealogy brings them close to their ancestors.
 Their studies help them develop connections to their pasts.
 Their love for tough and tender pioneers runs deep.
 July 24 is a state holiday.

 Others celebrate the creation of a vibrant city ever-growing and ever-changing to meet the needs of the people.